QuantQi/Improve-your-Typing-speed/readme.md

    - The test tracks the number of characters you type correctly, your typing speed in **Characters per Minute (CPM)**, and your **accuracy** as a percentage.

 5. **Finish the Test**:
-   - The test lasts for 5 minutes.
+   - The test lasts for 5 minutes by default.
 After that time, the test will automatically end and display your final CPM, accuracy, and total time elapsed.
+   - If you have set a custom duration, the test will end after the specified time.

+6. **Pause and Resume**:
+   - You can pause the test at any time by clicking the "Pause" button.
+   - To resume, click the "Resume" button.

+7. **Track Your Progress**:
+   - Detailed statistics and history of your typing tests are available to help you track your progress over time.